 The home category can be included in the Art of Living industry.
 But in the meantime, this category deserved a specific analysis.
 In this category, a lot of household goods are included based on their unique use or high-end material.
-We will review several categories such as household appliances, furniture, and home fragrance.
+We will review several categories such as household appliances, furniture, and home fragrances.
 And material trends such as porcelain, glass, and crystal.
 Today, luxury home products are meeting a great opportunity in China.
 In the Chinese culture, people value their family and home a lot, and they are ready to spend heavily in this category.

 The Chinese Luxury Home Market